 One other thing: Make sure to look up and we guarantee if it is clear you will say, “Where did all those stars come from?”

-In the morning your wake up call will be a little different – well maybe a lot, sun beams streaming into your tent and the smell of cowboy coffee brewing over the campfire.
+In the morning your wake up call will be a little different – maybe a lot.
+Sun beams will stream into your tent along with the distinct aroma of cowboy coffee brewing over the campfire.

 It’s the real deal